Health and Safety in NSW

 For the latest information about restrictions in NSW, please refer to the NSW Government COVID-19 website.

-The closure will be effective from 12.01am Wednesday, 8 July and follows the concerning spread of COVID-19 in Melbourne.
+The closure is effective from 12.01am Wednesday, 8 July and follows the concerning spread of COVID-19 in Melbourne.
 Read more about the border closure.

 If you break any of the rules in NSW you may receive a fine or penalty.